mtpatter/mtpatter.github.io/research.md

 developing cloud-based applications for the analysis of Earth satellite imagery.
 I am currently working on a Hadoop-based framework to automatically process daily satellite images from NASA's Earth Observing-1 satellite.
+The outline of how the pipeline and several analytics work is in our paper about the ['Matsu Wheel' for the IEEE Big Data Services and Applications Conference](http://arxiv.org/abs/1602.06888).

 ### Astronomy